Jeremy Pena Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Mariners pitching staff ranks 14th in the league.
+- The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks 12th in the league.

-- The Mariners' 3.48 team ERA ranks fifth across all league pitching staffs.
+- The Mariners have a 3.55 team ERA that ranks sixth across all MLB pitching staffs.

-- Mariners pitchers combine to allow 22 home runs (0.7 per game), the second-fewest in the league.
+- The Mariners give up the second-fewest home runs in baseball (24 total, 0.8 per game).

-- In his last time out on Friday, April 28 against the Toronto Blue Jays, the right-hander threw five innings, giving up two earned runs while surrendering six hits.
+- In his most recent appearance on Sunday against the Toronto Blue Jays, the lefty went three innings, giving up five earned runs while surrendering eight hits.

+- The 31-year-old has put up an ERA of 4.74, with 6.9 strikeouts per nine innings, in five games this season.
+Opponents are batting .286 against him.

 © 2023 Data Skrive.
 All rights reserved.